-When you’re sending electronic documents, capturing an electronic signature is a critical component that can’t be overlooked.
+When you’re sending electronic documents, capturing an electronic signature is a vital component that you shouldn’t overlook.

-Signers need (and expect) a quick and easy way to return your documents with the appropriate e-signature in order to move the deal forward.
+Signers need (and expect) a quick and easy way to return documents with an appropriate e-Signature so that they can move the deal forward as quickly as possible.

 Ready?
 Let’s hop right in.